 - ½ teaspoon fresh pepper

-- When ready to serve, add the feta and nuts to the salad and dress with the dressing.
+- Toss together the mixed greens, cabbage, cranberries, pears, and grapes.
+Add the feta and nuts to the salad and dress with the dressing.
+Serve immediately.